Covered California Silver 73 Rx Benefits

 The Rx deductible works similarly to any deductible.
 In order for your coverage to kick in, you must first pay for services up to the amount of the deductible.
 Once the deductible is met, your health plan benefits will kick in and you will only have to cover the cost of the copay for your Rx.
 However, it’s important to remember that paying into you Rx deductible does not count toward your plans medical deductible and vice versa.
 They are always separate.

-If you take multiple medications, expensive medications or you experience a year in which you need a lot of prescriptions the most you will pay for anything in a year (prescription drug costs included) is the out-of-pocket maximum which is $5,700 for an individual or $11,400 for a family on the plan.
+If you take multiple medications, expensive medications or you experience a year in which you need a lot of prescriptions the most you will pay for anything in a year (prescription drug costs included) is the out-of-pocket maximum which is $7,250 for an individual and $14,500 for families.

 Coverage is generally calculated per script or each time the prescription is filled for up to (but not exceeding) a 30 day supply of the drug.
 For a 1-30 day supply the “per script” cost would have to be met once.
 For a 31-60 day supply the “per script” cost would have to be met twice.
 For 61-90, three times.
 Etc.